futurice/ios-good-practices/README.md

 * __Development certificate:__ Every developer on a team has their own, and it is generated upon request.
 Xcode might do this for you, but it's better not to press the magic "Fix issue" button and understand what is actually going on.
 This certificate is needed to deploy development builds to devices.
 * __Distribution certificate:__ There can be several, but it's best to keep it to one per organization, and share its associated key through some internal channel.
 This certificate is needed to ship to the App Store, or your organization's internal "enterprise app store".

+[Cert](https://github.com/fastlane/fastlane/tree/master/cert#readme) is one of the easiest ways to create and manage certificates in an automated way.
+It allows you to create a new private key, generate a new signing request, generate, downloads and installs the certificate you need and, finally import all the generated files into your Keychain.

 ### Provisioning